Sugarcane: Production

-In 2020, global production of sugarcane was 1.87 billion tonnes, with Brazil producing 40% of the world total, India with 20%, and China producing 6% (table).
+In 2022, global production of sugarcane was 1.92 billion tonnes, with Brazil producing 38% of the world total, India with 23%, and China producing 5% (table).

 Worldwide, 26 million hectares were devoted to sugarcane cultivation in 2020.
-The average worldwide yield of sugarcane crops in 2020 was 71 tonnes per hectare, led by Peru with 123 tonnes per hectare.
+The average worldwide yield of sugarcane crops in 2022 was 74 tonnes per hectare, led by Peru with 121 tonnes per hectare.
 The theoretical possible yield for sugarcane is about 280 tonnes per hectare per year, and small experimental plots in Brazil have demonstrated yields of 236–280 tonnes of cane per hectare.

 From 2008 to 2016, production of standards-compliant sugarcane experienced a compound annual growth rate of about 52%, while conventional sugarcane increased at less than 1%.

-Environmental Impacts
+Environmental impacts

 Soil degradation and erosion

 The cultivation of sugarcane can lead to increased soil loss through the removal of soil at harvest, as well as improper irrigation practices, which can result in erosion.
 Erosion is especially significant when the sugarcane is grown on slopes or hillsides, which increases the rate of water runoff.
 Generally, it is recommended that sugarcane is not planted in areas with a slope greater than 8%.
 However, in certain areas, such as parts of the Caribbean and South Africa, slopes greater than 20% have been planted.
 Increased erosion can lead to the removal of organic and nutrient-rich material, which can decrease future crop yields.
-It can also result in sediments and other pollutants being washed into aquatic habitats.
+It can also result in sediments and other pollutants being washed into aquatic habitats, which can result in a wide range of environmental issues, including eutrophication and acidification.

 Sugarcane cultivation can also result in soil compaction, which is caused by the use of heavy, infield machinery.
 Along with impacting invertebrate and fauna within the upper layers of the soil, compaction can also lead to decreased porosity.
 This in turn can increase surface runoff, resulting in greater leaching and erosion.

 Habitat destruction

-Nutrient-rich runoff from sugarcane fields can contribute to eutrophication of adjacent water bodies.

 Due to the large quantity of water required, sugarcane cultivation heavily relies on irrigation.
-Large amounts of soil are removed with the crop during harvest, significant washing occurs during the processing phase.
+Additionally, since large amounts of soil are removed with the crop during harvest, significant washing occurs during the processing phase.
 In many countries, such as India and Australia, this requirement has placed a strain on available resources, requiring the construction of barrages and other dams.
-This has altered the amount of water reaching aquatic habitats, and has contributed to the degradation of habitats such as the Great Barrier Reef.
+This has altered the amount of water reaching aquatic habitats, and has contributed to the degradation of ecosystems such as the Great Barrier Reef and Indus Delta.

 Sugarcane has also contributed to habitat destruction through the clearance of land.
 Seven countries around the world devote more than 50% of their land to the cultivation of sugarcane.
 Sugarcane fields have replaced tropical rain forests and wetlands.
 While the majority of this clearance occurred in the past, expansions have occurred within the past couple decades, further contributing to habitat destruction.